sgjkerr/MVE385/3DMolMS/README.md

 python preprocess_large_dataset.py --dataset_pre_size 2000 --dataset_size 1000 --dataset_val_size 500 --do_parallel
 python preprocess_small_dataset.py --dataset_pre_size 2000 --dataset_size 1000 --dataset_val_size 500 --do_parallel
 ```
 This will put data files in the `./data` directory as `hdf5` files.

 Step 3: Run `pretrain.py` to pre-train the encoder:
 ````bash
 python pretrain.py

 ````
+This will store the best network parameters found so far as `./check_point/molnet_pre_uv-vis_all_features.pt`

-Step 4 (a): Train the full model (to use the pre-trained encoder skip this step):
+Step 4 (a): Train the full model from scratch (to use the pre-trained encoder skip this step):
 ````bash
 python train.py
 ````